GeoscienceAustralia/anuga_core/docs/source/installation.rst

 Install ANUGA using MiniForge3 (Ubuntu)
 ---------------------------------------

-Once you have a working `Miniforge` installation (as described in the previous section `Install MiniForge3`_  you are ready to install a prebuilt `conda-forge` version of ANUGA.

 .. note::
-    If you intend to develop ANUGA code you should install ANUGA from source (see section `Install ANUGA from source under MiniForge`_ )
+    If you want the most recent update of ANUGA or intend to develop ANUGA code you should install ANUGA from source
+    (see section `Install ANUGA from source using MiniForge`_ )

+Once you have a working `Miniforge` installation (as described in the previous section `Install MiniForge3`_ ) you are ready to install a prebuilt version of ANUGA from `conda-forge`.

 It is always recommended that you create a separate `conda` environment for your ANUGA installation.